Limiting directions for random walks in classical affine Weyl groups: Correlations in MultiTASEPs

 A Motzkin path of length $k$ is a path from $(0,0)$ to $(k,0)$ that does not go below the $x$-axis and uses steps $(1,1),(1,-1)$ and $(1,0)$.
 There is a translation from the two-row model to bicolored Motzkin paths (in which the horizontal steps can have two different colors).
 For non-zero and non-star columns we translate to steps in a Motzkin path as follows:

 This map is also used in \cite[Section 7]{duchi-schaeffer-2005}.
 A configuration in the two-row $D^*$ process without zeros corresponds directly to a bicolored Motzkin path (ignoring the star columns in the ends).
+In terms of Motzkin paths, the weights can be described as follows.
 The weight is $1/\beta$ on all horizontal steps of the second color that are on the $x$-axis.
 The weight $1/\al$ is assigned to all up-steps from the $x$-axis and horizontal steps of the first color on the $x$-axis, with the extra condition that no $1/\al$-weights are counted if they are to the right of a $1/\beta$-weight.
-The weights for a given path are multiplied together.
+The weight of a path is the product of its step weights.

 There is a well-known bijection from bicolored Motzkin paths of length $k$ to Dyck paths of length $2k+2$, where the Dyck path starts with an up and ends with a down-step, the up and down-steps of the Motzkin path are doubled, and the horizontal steps are mapped to up-down and down-up, respectively.
 Here, the color which has label $1/\alpha$ corresponds to an up-down step.
 Using this bijection, Dyck paths will have the following weights: every down-step to the $x$-axis will be weighted $1/\beta$, except for the last one, and every up-step from the horizontal line $x=1$ with no preceding $1/\beta$ will be weighted $1/\alpha$.
 The number of bicolored Motzkin paths of length $k$ with $i$ steps of weight $1/\beta$ is thus $C^k_{k-i}$, using the interpretation above.